 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Print the code on posters in visible places with a lot of foot traffic.
+Print the QR code on posters in visible places with a lot of foot traffic.

 For marketing purposes, track every code scanned in the Supercode dashboard for analytics, to see the results of your campaign.